Photos of the Annual Banquet at Goldsmith’s Hall and of the Concours d’Elegance held on Cheapside on June 4 as part of the London Nocturne

 In 2001 Valerie was awarded an OBE for service to ‘architecture, and the community in East London’.
 In December 2009 she was made a Cabinet Office Ambassador to help champion equality and diversity in Ministerial/Public Appointments, and in 2015, she won the prestigious Lifetime Achievement Award in the National Women in Construction Awards.

 In March over 600 students from 25 schools across London went to Guildhall to chat to architects, shipwrights and saddlemakers, computer technologists and medical students to find out more about potential careers in the wide variety of trades and professions in the Livery.

-Jerry Tate of Tate Hindle looked after the WCCA stand with assistance from the office and the company.
+Jerry Tate of Tate Harmer looked after the WCCA stand with assistance from the office and the company.
 Students had a go at designing and produced some elegant results.